xiaojielei/tp/docs/UserGuide.md

 2. Alert System Commands
 3. Viewing Commands
 Each category shows relevant commands with their formats and examples.

+#### Help Display Features

+The HelpDisplay component:
+- Organizes commands into logical categories for easier reference
+- Formats command information consistently with clear descriptions
+- Aligns text for better readability
+- Provides a comprehensive overview of all available functionality
+- Includes proper syntax examples for each command

 ### Exit: `exit`